 In Liamuiga (Cook Up) Pine celebrates the calypso music of Trinidad and Tobago, fusing it with his trademark fast-paced bebop jazz style.
 He champions the UK's Afro-Caribbean jazz talent with more than a passing nod to one of his jazz heroes, Sonny Rollins.

 Courtney Pine continues to collaborate and make great albums.
 He was awarded an OBE in 2000, the year that also saw one of his greatest albums, the jazz/hip hop/drum & bass/blues/soul fusion blockbuster Back In The Day.
 If you don't have this album, you're missing out!

 Lady Day and (John Coltrane) from Back In The Day, featuring the wonderful vocals of the late Lyndon David Hall.

 St Thomas by Sonny Rollins, one of the best-loved calypso-jazz fusion numbers.

-#musiceveryday will return in January.
+#listeneveryday will return in early 2021.
 Comment below or tweet @SimonRushby with your suggestions for future music.